drshahizan/research-design/materials/1gaps.md

 ## Common Pitfalls in Identifying Research Gaps
 Identifying research gaps is a crucial part of the research process, but it can also be challenging.
 Here are some common pitfalls to avoid:

 1. **Overwhelming Information**: Dealing with an enormous amount of information can be daunting.
-It's important to stay organized and focused on your research question³.
+It's important to stay organized and focused on your research question.

 2. **Lack of Organization**: Some researchers may find it difficult to organize the information they have gathered³.
 Using tools like reference management software can help keep your sources organized.